basuabhirup/react-toDo-list/README.md

 4. Created two new components - `Input` and `Item` inside `App` for reusability, modularity and a better readability.

-5. Modified the code to keep the app functional by managing states and props of all the components.
+5. Modified the code to keep the app functional by managing states and props of all the components:

 ```javascript
 // Inside 'components/App.jsx'